raphaelsty/cherche/docs/generate/rag.md

 ## Documents

-When using `RAG` it is necessary to provide to the model the contents of the documents to generate an answer.
+When using `RAG` it is necessary to provide the model with the contents of the documents to generate an answer.

 ```python
 # + documents allows to map documents to ids.